google/gnxi/gnxi_tester/README.md

 ```

 ### Development
-If you have cloned the repository, in order to run the development environment for both the Web UI and API, you have to have:
+If you have cloned the repository, in order to run the development environment for both the Web UI and API,
-- `docker`
-- `docker-compose`

-Then run:
+you have to run the following command in this directory:
 ```sh
 docker-compose up -f docker-compose.dev.yml
 ```